elmahio/documentation/docs/elmah-io-apps-jira.md

 ---
 title: Integrate elmah.io with Atlassian Jira
-description: Maintaining issues isn't exactly the highlight of anyone's day.
-With the elmah.io app for Jira we automatically create all new errors from your applications in Jira.
+description: Maintaining issues isn't the highlight of anyone's day.
+With elmah.io and Jira, we automatically create errors from your applications in Jira.
 ---

 # Install Jira App for elmah.io